MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 > [!NOTE]
 > The solution can only capture people within the camera’s field of view.
 This value could be underestimated if the queue length extends beyond the field of view.

 **Average wait time across all queues.** This graph shows the average time people spend, in seconds, in a queue across the store for the selected time frame.
-The dotted line is the average wait time for all queue management zones during the selected time frame.
+The dotted line is the average wait time for all Queue management zones during the selected time frame.

 ## Next step